Arthur "Guitar Boogie" Smith: Post-World War II career

 After wartime service in the US Navy, Smith returned to Charlotte.
 He was joined in his recording career by his brothers, wife Dorothy and vocalist Roy Lear.
 He also started his own radio show, Carolina Calling, on WBT.
 Smith emceed part of the first live television program broadcast in 1951 by the new television station, WBTV, in Charlotte.

 His own The Arthur Smith Show was the first country music television show to be syndicated nationally; it ran for 32 years in 90 markets coast to coast.
+In Charlotte, the show ran on WBTV until April 1, 1971, when it moved to WSOC-TV, with the radio show moving from WBT to WSOC.
 His band, renamed Arthur Smith & His Crackerjacks, became an institution in the Southeast area through the new medium.
 They had a daily early-morning variety program, Carolina Calling, which was carried on the CBS-TV network as a summer-replacement during the 1950s.
 This increased Smith's national visibility.
 Unusually for a country music band, his band relied on tight arrangements with written "charts" for most of their music.

 "He was a good neighbor on radio and TV to so many people," said Tom Hanchett, historian at the Levine Museum of the New South.
 "He was somebody who came to you every day in your living room or kitchen and felt like a member of the family in a way hard to imagine today.
 He was from the same mold as Doc Watson and Andy Griffith.
 He enjoyed the genial tradition of being a Southern gentleman.
 He relished that."

-In 1955, Smith composed a banjo instrumental he called "Feudin' Banjos," and recorded the song with five-string banjo player Don Reno.
+In 1955, Smith composed a banjo instrumental he called "Feudin' Banjos", and recorded the song with five-string banjo player Don Reno.
 Later the composition was performed in the popular 1972 film Deliverance, retitled "Dueling Banjos" and played by Eric Weissberg and Steve Mandell.
 It was released as a single becoming a major hit: played on Top 40, AOR, and country stations alike.
-It reached the Top Ten in several categories and hit #1 on the Cashbox and Record World US pop charts.
-It was also a #1 country hit in the US and Canada.
+It reached the Top Ten in several categories and hit No. 1 on the Cashbox and Record World US pop charts.
+It was also a No. 1 country hit in the US and Canada.
 Not credited for this piece in the film, Smith filed a legal suit against Warner Brothers, winning a "substantial settlement;" it included his being awarded songwriting credit and back royalties.
 This was considered a landmark copyright infringement suit.